 Los Angeles Southwest College has a full array of Title IV programs and California State Programs.
 Financial assistance may include grants, loans, federal work-study, LASC Foundation scholarships, as well as privately supported scholarships.

 If you decide to take out a loan, make sure you understand who is making the loan and the terms and conditions of the loan.
 Student loans can come from the federal government or from private sources such as a bank or financial institution.
-Loans made by the federal government, called federal student loans, usually offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.
-Learn more about the differences between federal and private student loans.
+Loans made by the federal government, called federal student loans, usually offer borrowers lower interest rates and have more flexible repayment options

 To receive Federal and most State financial aid, an applicant must: